 The TS-7680 can boot from the onboard eMMC Flash or microSD card and comes preloaded with Linux kernel 3.14.28 and Debian Jessie along with the standard set of GNU development tools and familiar user space tools that come with the Debian distribution.

 The TS-7680 is the first Technologic Systems product to feature its TS-SILO technology powered by two onboard supercapacitors.
 With this option the embedded system has built-in protection from brownouts, spikes, and gaps and will provide 20 to 60 seconds of reserve power in the event of a power failure.
 This precious extra time gives the board time to gracefully power down and ensures file system integrity.
 There are no installation or maintenance requirements for this added functionality.
 This makes the TS-7680 also desirable in small remote, unmanned stations that require some insurance against the elements and where it simply isn't feasible to have a generator or other level of backup present.

 About Technologic Systems Inc.

 Technologic Systems is an embedded systems company with headquarters in Fountain Hills, Arizona.
 We have been in business for 30 years, helping more than 8 thousand OEM customers and building over a hundred COTS products that have never been discontinued.
-Our product base consists of a wide variety of off-the-shelf PC/104 single board computers, computer-on-modules, touch panel computers, peripherals and industrial controllers.
+Our product base consists of a wide variety of off-the-shelf PC/104 single board computers, system-on-modules, touch panel computers, peripherals and industrial controllers.
 We also offer custom configurations and design services.
 We specialize in the ARM and X86 architectures, FPGA IP-core design, and open-source software support based on Linux, Android, and Windows, providing advanced custom solutions using hardware-software co-design strategies.